 Record that a conversation was had with the prospect in the OMT, including any feedback the prospect is comfortable sharing.
-Let your MIT staff liaison know about the conversation and if the prospect has requested a staff member to follow up with them.
+Let your MIT Staff Liaison know about the conversation, and if the prosect has requested a staff member to follow-up with them.

-For additional recommendations for navigating difficult conversations, watch the Volunteer Training Video: Responding to Objections, minutes 1:12-2:54.
+For additional recommendations for navigating difficult conversations, watch the Nuts & Bolts of Fundraising Video. minutes 27:06-31:15.